-In Table 0 we see flows that recognize packets without a VLAN header on each of our ports (vlan\tci=0x0000/0x1fff), push on the VLAN configured for the port, and proceed to table 3.
+Table 1 also has some more interesting flows that recognize packets without a VLAN header on each of our ports (vlan_tci=0x0000/0x1fff), push on the VLAN configured for the port, and proceed to table 3.
+Presumably these skip table 2 because we did not configure any VLAN-based ACLs.
 There is also a fallback flow to drop other packets, which in practice means that if any received packet already has a VLAN header then it will be dropped:

-Note: The syntax set\field: 4196->vlan\vid is curious and somewhat misleading.
-OpenFlow 1.3 defines the vlan\vid field as a 13-bit field where bit 12 is set to 1 if the VLAN header is present.
+Note: The syntax set_field: 4196->vlan_vid is curious and somewhat misleading.
+OpenFlow 1.3 defines the vlan_vid field as a 13-bit field where bit 12 is set to 1 if the VLAN header is present.
 Thus, since 4196 is 0x1064, this action sets VLAN value 0x64, which in decimal is 100.